exasol/script-languages/exaudfclient/docs/script_options_design.md

 ### Ignore lines without script options
 `dsn~ignore-lines-without-script-options~1`

-In order to avoid lower performance compared to the old implementation, the parser must run only on lines which contain a `%` character.
+In order to avoid lower performance compared to the old implementation, the parser must run only on lines which contain a `%` character after only whitespaces.

 Covers: